Streamlining content with an information architecture redesign

 This project reinforced the importance of staying organized with detailed notes and clear next steps, especially while managing multiple projects.
 Open communication and asking questions across different teams, even about a long-standing program, provided valuable insights for the redesign.
 Ultimately, it highlighted how key both organization and clear communication are for successful teamwork.

-Scope Deliver a new information architecture for their loyalty marketing content
+Scope Deliver a new information architecture for the loyalty marketing content

 Tools Figma, Figjam, Quatum Metric, usertesting.com